nagypeter/medrec-rr/README.md

 ```
 docker pull container-registry.oracle.com/middleware/weblogic:12.2.1.1
 ```
-3. Checkout the medrec monolithic codebase
+3. Checkout the medrec monolithic codebase and navigate to it
 ```
 git clone https://github.com/craigbarrau/medrec-monolith
+cd medrec/monolith
 ```
-4. Install WebLogic and select the option to include the samples.
+4. Install WebLogic natively and select the option to include the samples.
 We need to do this to get access to the MedRec source and distribution files.
-Sorry about this extra pain but this is the only way to get the samples from Oracle!
-They are not shared on a public repository.
+Sorry about the extra pain but this is the only way to get the sample source code and/or distribution ear files.
+They are not shared on a public repository by Oracle other than via download of WebLogic from [here](http://www.oracle.com/technetwork/middleware/fusion-middleware/downloads/index.html).
+You will need an Oracle account to download.
-5. Copy `medrec.ear` and `physician.ear` from the local WebLogic installation to this directory
+5. After installation, copy `medrec.ear` and `physician.ear` from the local WebLogic installation (refered to as `ORACLE_HOME`) to the `medrec-monolith` directory which we previously cloned from `git`
 ```
 cp $ORACLE_HOME/wlserver/samples/server/medrec/dist/standalone/medrec.ear .
 cp $ORACLE_HOME/wlserver/samples/server/medrec/dist/standalone/physician.ear .